qemu/qemu/docs/about/removed-features.rst

 The ``-audiodev`` and ``-audio`` command line options are now the only way to specify audio backend settings.

+Using ``-audiodev`` to define the default audio backend (removed in 8.2)
+''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+If no audiodev property is specified, previous versions would use the first ``-audiodev`` command line option as a fallback.
+Starting with version 8.2, audio backends created with ``-audiodev`` will only be used by clients (sound cards, machines with embedded sound hardware, VNC) that refer to it in an ``audiodev=`` property.

+In order to configure a default audio backend, use the ``-audio`` command line option without specifying a ``model``; while previous versions of QEMU required a model, starting with version 8.2 QEMU does not require a model and will not create any sound card in this case.

 Note that the default audio backend must be configured on the command line if the ``-nodefaults`` options is used.